 How to Apply for a Food Service License

-Are you a grocery store, or convenience store?
+Do you own/operate a grocery store or convenience store?

-If so, then the application you need to complete the Michigan Food Establishment License Application.
+If so, you need to complete and submit a Michigan Food Establishment License Application.

 Food Service Establishments